 As far as lips go, a flat, oval lip brush is the best thing for merging lip liner with matte or semi-matte lip color.

-For more information and tips about makeup, take a look at the links on the next page.
+For more information and tips about makeup, take a look at the links below.